 - Be sure to remember a strapless bra if you have a tank top or strapless dress.

 - Bottoms.
 It is likely we won’t see your lower half in your headshots, but be sure to bring matching pants/skirt in case you want to try some full- or three-quarter-length shots.

 - Jewelry (bring options!)

 - Ties (and know how to tie it well!
 A Pratt knot is a great choice.)

-- Glasses (it’s ideal if they have a non-glare coating)
+- Glasses if you typically wear them (it’s ideal if they have a non-glare coating)

 Have some fun with your outfits & accessories!
 Do you have an awesome hat?
 What about a great leather jacket or scarf you love?
-Do you play an instrument, sport, or sell a cool product?
 Bring something that is unique to you and we might be able to fit it in and create something really cool!